abpio/abp-commercial-docs/en/studio/solution-templates/microservice/mobile-applications.md

 #### Development on MAUI Application

-You can follow [Mobile Application Development Tutorial - MAUI](https://docs.abp.io/en/commercial/latest/tutorials/book-store/mobile/maui) to learn how to develop on MAUI Application.
+You can follow [Mobile Application Development Tutorial - MAUI](../../../tutorials/book-store/mobile/maui.md) to learn how to develop on MAUI Application.

 ### The React Native Application

 This is the mobile application that is built based on Facebook's [React Native framework](https://reactnative.dev/).
 It will be in the solution only if you've selected React Native as your mobile application option.

-TODO: Project structure, running the application, debugging, development hints, link to the [tutorial](https://docs.abp.io/en/commercial/latest/tutorials/book-store/mobile/react-native) etc.
+#### Running the Application

+React Native applications can't be run with the solution runner.
+You need to run them with the React Native CLI.
+You can check the [React Native documentation](https://reactnative.dev/docs/environment-setup) to learn how to setup the environment for React Native development.

+Before running the React Native application, rest of the applications in the solution must be running.
+Such as AuthServer, MobileGateway and the microservices.

+Then you can run the React Native application by following this documentation: [Getting Started with the React Native](../../../getting-started-react-native.md).